processone/docs.ejabberd.im/content/developer/sql-schema.md

----
-title: ejabberd SQL Database Schema
+# ejabberd SQL Database Schema
-toc: true
-menu: SQL Schema
-order: 190
----

 > This section describes ejabberd SQL database schema of most recent version.
-If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](/archive/).
+If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../archive/index.md).

 We present the tables that might be in use, depending on your server configuration, together with a short explanation of the fields involved and their intended use.
 Tables are presented roughly grouped by related functionality.